 When in Cuba, the first thing to do is hit the beaches.
 So your initial point of Cuba-travelling will be to the beautiful island of Havana.
 I’m sure you have heard the name of it in songs and movies.

 Havana sure is an expensive place.
 I mean, it is too popular.
-But it can be an affordable place to visit on a backpacker budget also.
+But it can be an affordable place to visit on a backpacker’s budget also.

-You should go to the Rum Museum to get a full explanation of the whats, hows, and whens of the Rum manufacturing process.
+You should go to the Rum Museum to fully understand the whats, hows, and whens of the Rum manufacturing process.

 Then, wander around the city center of Cienfuegos and look at the colonial-era buildings.
 Take a picture in front of vintage American cars.
 These cars are used as taxis, and to be honest, these cars are an iconic staple of Cuban culture now.